kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 # Limitations

-To estimate the BDP during the first recovery period, Rapid Start depends on the transport protocol accurately and promptly reporting the traversal of each sent packet, even when the packet loss ratio is high.
+To estimate the BDP during the first recovery period, Rapid Start depends on the transport protocol's accurately and promptly reporting the traversal of each sent packet, even when the packet loss ratio is high.
 QUIC, with its explicit packet numbers and ACK frames capable of reporting many gaps, meets this criterion.
 However, with TCP, there can be issues producing a reliable estimate.